Developing with AI Tools

 Skills use progressive disclosure to load detailed instructions only when needed, preserving your agent's context window for what matters.

-For developing this site we use a set of skills that help agents tackle development, testing, and migration tasks according to AEM best practices.
-These skills follow three main patterns that work together:
+We maintain a set of skills for AEM Edge Delivery development that help agents tackle development, testing, and migration tasks according to AEM best practices.
+The skills are organized around two orchestration skills that coordinate complete workflows, supported by specialized sub-skills and standalone research skills.

 Adding Skills to Your Project